 Above: Also a lattice top, though I used 1-inch strips.
 I cut 4 of the 1-inch strips in half to create those thinner strips.

 Above: This is my apple cranberry pie.
-It’s a lattice top with a braided edge and two apple cut-outs.
+I used a lattice pie crust top with a braided pie crust edge and two apple cut-outs.
 The lattice strips have a pretty ruffle edge.
 I cut 18 1/2-inch strips with a fondant ribbon cutter.
 For the braid: with a sharp knife or pizza cutter, cut six 14 inch long, 1/4-inch wide strips.
 Gently braid three strips.
 Brush edge of crust with egg wash, the carefully place braid around half of the pie and press lightly to secure.
 Repeat with remaining strips, then attach the two braids by pressing one into the other.

 Below: This is my American flag pie.
 I included a video in that post for how I created the flag topping.